ralphcasipe1/just-do-the-testing/testing-microservices/README.md

 ### Testing a microservice with non-software (hardware) dependencies

-> I will this blank for now, since I don't have any experience in this department
+> I will leave this blank for now, since I don't have any experience in this department

 ### Mocks